Six

 What format will my final master be in?

-The final master will be delivered as optimised wav files for streaming or a DDP file.
+The final master will be delivered as optimised wav files for streaming or a DDP file for CD.
 We also specialise in vinyl masters i.e. masters optimised for vinyl cutting.
 These will also be sent as .wav files, either as individual or per side consolidates, depending on the manufacturers preference.

 What is DDP?